kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 ## 2. mirror augment

-Just mirror the captured image and inveres the steering angle.
-The following show the results.
+Mirror the image and inveres the steering angle at the same time.
+An example is shown below.

 <table border="1">
 <tr>